 “For all essential businesses or entities, any employees who are present in the workplace shall be provided and shall wear face coverings when in direct contact with customers or members of the public.
 Businesses must provide, at their expense, such face coverings for their employees.
 This provision may be enforced by local governments or local law enforcement as if it were an order pursuant to section 12 or 12-b of the Public Health Law.
 This requirement shall be effective Wednesday, April 15 at 8 p.m.”

 Until additional guidance emerges, here are some answers to common questions about the new Executive Order:

 When, and for how long, do I need to provide the required face coverings to employees?

-Hurry up, because this new requirement takes effect tomorrow, on Wednesday, April 15, 2020 at 8:00 p.m.
+Hurry up, because this new requirement takes effect in two days, on Wednesday, April 15, 2020 at 8:00 p.m.
 Like many other Executive Orders for essential businesses, this requirement appears to be in effect until at least April 29, 2020.

 How do I know if I am an essential business or entity?